WHAT IS ARTHROSCOPY?

-- A rebuilding of anterior cruciate muscle in a knee.
+- Rebuilding of anterior cruciate muscle in knee.

 No surgery can be performed with absolute no risk guarantee.
 Same is with Arthroscopy.
 There are some of the risks involved with it.
 These complications are though very uncommon, but occur sometimes and are as follows:

-- Chances of infection: Any surgery that is invasive has a little chance of infection that comes handy.
+- Chances of infection: Any surgery that is invasive has a little chances of infection that comes handy.
 It can happen if the immunity of the body is low or weak.

 - Blood clots: any surgery that takes time longer than an hour or two has chances of developing blood clots.
 These clots are sometimes developed in the legs and sometimes in or around the lungs.
 Arthroscopy also has chances of blood clots.

-- Other complications: Infection phlebitis that is the blood clot of a vein, too much swelling or bleeding, blood vessels or nerves get damaged, and breaking of instruments during the procedures.
+- Other complications: Infection phlebitis that is the blood clot of a vein, too much swelling or bleeding, blood vessels or nerves gets damaged, and breaking of instruments during the procedures.